 Please plan to arrive between 5:00 - 9:00 pm on Friday.
-Please stop at Headquarters East Shelter to check in before proceeding to the camping area.
+Please stop at Headquarters Green Tent by restrooms to check in before proceeding to the camping area.
 Medications and Health Forms will be verified.
 Identification wristbands will be provided upon arrival.
 Wristbands must be worn the entire time at camp.

 Campsites will be assigned upon check in.
 Watch for signs for directions around camping areas.
+When pulling into State Park stay to the right and follow it around to the tent camping area.

-Campers who plan to depart early must have a signed permission slip and notify their unit leader and the camp director.
+\Campers who plan to depart early must have a signed permission slip and notify their unit leader and the camp director.
 For those adults who are not registered campers, the individual's name must be included on the BSA Health Form as an approved adult.
 Any non-registered individual planning to pick up a scout from camp will need to provide a photo id at the time of pick up.